Need reading glasses? New FDA-approved eye drops could replace them, research finds - NewsBreak

 Vuity, approved by the Food and Drug Administration in October, was developed to treat presbyopia, or age-related blurry near vision, according to a release from biopharmaceutical company AbbVie.

-According to the release, presbyopia affects most adults after age 40 — nearly 128 million Americans — making seeing or reading up close more challenging.Pfizer CEO says 4th vaccine shot may eventually be needed
+According to the release, presbyopia affects most adults after age 40 — nearly 128 million Americans — making seeing or reading up close more challenging.Here’s what it takes to be considered ‘rich’ in Nashville

 The drops are meant to be used daily and start to work in about 15 minutes.
 The effects last up to six hours.